Estimated reading time: 20 minutes

 Mortgage Life Insurance

-Although I’m not a huge fan of mortgage insurance many people still opt into getting it because it meets their needs.
+Although I’m not a huge fan of mortgage insurance, many people still get it because it meets their needs.

 Mortgage life insurance is something you purchase as a mortgage owner.